-'--' An analysis assuming water in the canal was not completed because there was no adjacent canal or having water in the canal was not appropriate for evaluating levee stability.
+^{ &#}x27;--' An analysis assuming water in the canal was not completed because there was no adjacent canal or having water in the canal was not appropriate for evaluating levee stability.
 Of the remaining five sub-reaches, sub-reach D has the lowest capacity of 1,950 cfs.
-Sub-reaches B2 and M, exceed the maximum allowable WSEs at discharges of 2,450 cfs and 2,570 cfs, respectively.
+Sub-reaches B2 and M, exceed the maximum WSEs at similar discharges of 2,450 cfs and 2,570 cfs, respectively.
 The final two sub-reaches, F1 and F2, have capacities of 4,440 cfs and 3,370 cfs, respectively.
-Assuming a depth of 2 ft in the canal on the landside of the levee resulted in an increase in the maximum allowable WSE in four of the five sub-reaches.
-With the assumed canal depth, sub-reaches B2, F1 and F2 have capacities above 4,500 cfs, but the capacity of sub-reach D only increases to 3,650 cfs.
-Subreach M was not evaluated with water in the canal and is the limiting reach with a capacity of 2,570 cfs.
+Assuming a depth of 2 ft in the canal on the landside of the levee resulted in an increase in the maximum WSE in these five sub-reaches.
+With the assumed canal depth, sub-reaches B2, D, F1 and M have capacities above 4,500 cfs, but the capacity of sub-reach F2 only increases to 4,300 cfs.

 In the Mariposa Bypass, only five of the eleven sub-reaches had a capacity that exceeds the maximum flow of 4,500 cfs (Figure 8; Table 2) assuming no water in the adjacent canal.
 Of the remaining six sub-reaches, H1 and H2 exceed the maximum WSE at 335 cfs and 980 cfs, respectively.
-The maximum WSEs in sub-reaches T1 and T3 were exceeded at 1,800 cfs and the remaining two sub-reaches, Q and G, exceed the maximum allowable WSEs at 2,170 cfs and 2,940 cfs, respectively.
-Assuming a depth of 2 ft in the canal on the landside of the levee resulted in an increase in the maximum allowable WSE in three of these five sub-reaches.
+The maximum WSEs in sub-reaches T1 and T3 were exceeded at 1,800 cfs and 1,920 cfs, respectively.
+The remaining two sub-reaches, Q and G, exceed the maximum allowable WSEs at 2,170 cfs and 2,940 cfs, respectively.
+Assuming a depth of 2 ft in the canal on the landside of the levee resulted in an increase in the maximum allowable WSE in four of these five sub-reaches.
 However, none of the increases resulted in capacities that exceed the 4,500 cfs maximum flow level.
-However, the capacity of sub-reach H1 increased to 810 cfs, H2 increased to 2,000 cfs and G increased to 4,450 cfs.
+The capacity of sub-reach H1 increased to 1,830 cfs, H2 increased to 3,210 cfs, G increased to 4,310 cfs and T3 increased to 2,050 cfs.
 Many of the remaining reaches were not evaluated under 2 ft of water in the canal because there was either not a canal or it was not an appropriate condition to assume for the stability analysis.